danielpeter/specfem3d/02_getting_started.md

       ./configure --with-hip=MI8 ..

-where for example `MI8,MI25,MI50,MI100,..` specifies the target GPU architecture of your card.
+where for example `MI8,MI25,MI50,MI100,MI250,..` specifies the target GPU architecture of your card.
+Additional compilation flags can be added by specifying `HIP_FLAGS`, as for example:

+      ./configure --with-hip=MI250 \
+          HIP_FLAGS="-fPIC -ftemplate-depth-2048 -fno-gpu-rdc -std=c++17 \
+                     -O2 -fdenormal-fp-math=ieee -fcuda-flush-denormals-to-zero -munsafe-fp-atomics" \
+          ..

 Using the ADIOS library for I/O
 -------------------------------

-Regular POSIX I/O can be problematic when dealing with large simulations on large clusters (typically more than \(10,000\) MPI processes).
-SPECFEM3D can use the ADIOS library Liu et al. (2013) to take advantage of advanced parallel file system features.
+Regular POSIX I/O can be problematic when dealing with large simulations on large clusters (typically more than $10,000$ MPI processes).
+SPECFEM3D can use the ADIOS library (Liu et al. 2013) to take advantage of advanced parallel file system features.
 To enable ADIOS, the following steps should be done:

 1. Install ADIOS (available from <https://www.olcf.ornl.gov/center-projects/adios/>).
 Make sure that your environment variables reference it.